Things to eat in Australia

 While there might be some debate around whether it's called a 'parma' or 'parmi', what Australians can all agree on is that this pub staple is undoubtedly delicious.
-Usually made up of Napoli sauce, ham, and cheese (although you can get different flavors like a Mexican parmigiana or a Hawaiian parmigiana), the meal is served with chips and salad and will quickly top the list of the tastiest things you'll ever eat.
+Usually made up of Napoli sauce, ham, and cheese (although you can get different flavours like a Mexican parmigiana or a Hawaiian parmigiana), the meal is served with chips and salad and will quickly top the list of the tastiest things you'll ever eat.

 8. Tim Tams

-Rivalling the lamington as the best sweet snack to enjoy with a cup of coffee or tea, the Tim Tam is one of Australia's most beloved biscuits thanks to its chocolate-y filling and decadent flavor.
+Rivalling the lamington as the best sweet snack to enjoy with a cup of coffee or tea, the Tim Tam is one of Australia's most beloved biscuits thanks to its chocolate-y filling and decadent flavour.
 But don't be fooled by the description, you could easily eat several of these in a sitting - they're that tasty.

 Yes, the kangaroo is on the Australian coat of arms, and yes, Australians do love to eat it.
 Not only is kangaroo meat delicious (although, admittedly it's not for everyone), but it's also readily available with most supermarkets offering kangaroo steak, kangaroo meatballs, and sausages for you to cook up at home.
 Kangaroo meat is also extremely good for you and a lot healthier than beef with less fat, cholesterol, and calories.